nogibjj/Xianjing_Huang_Mini_Proj_3/README.md

 * Create at least one data visualization

 ### Polars vs Pandas
-* I use Profiler from pyinstrument to compare Polars & Pandas.
+* I use Profiler from pyinstrument to compare Polars & Pandas for extra credit.
 For my dataset, Polars took 0.001s while Pandas took 0.012s. (details see in [Report](/report.pdf))
 * Polars generally outperforms Pandas in terms of speed, especially for large datasets.
 This is because Polars is designed for parallelized execution and is optimized for in-memory performance.
 * Pandas may still be more familiar or convenient for certain smaller tasks or when using legacy systems that require it.